hjhart/iterm-preferences/README.md

 * Background dimming affects only text, not background.
 * Hides the scroll bar and the window number
 * Do not show per-pane title bar when in split pane mode
+* Uses a blinking vertical bar for a cursor

 # How